StatStud/techblog/content/posts/devops-for-the-desparate.md

 # PART I: INFRASTRUCTURE AS CODE, CONFIGURATION MANAGEMENT, SECURITY, AND ADMINISTRATION
 # Chapter 1: Setting Up a Virtual Machine

+Infrastructure as Code (IaC) and Configuration Management (CM).

+IaC is the process of using code to describe and manage infrastructure (VMs, network switches, and cloud resources like AWS).
+The benefit of IaC is the ease of deployment because applications are built and tested the same way in every delivery pipeline.
+The drawbacks of IaC is that provisioning can take some time and organization, which may not be needed if you're doing simple code tests on your local machine; it's a tradeoff between deployment and creating scrappy MVPs

+CM is the process of configuring those resources for a specific purpose in a predictable and repeatable manner.

+Vagrant and Ansible are two examples of IaC and CM, respectively.
+Please note that Vagrant itself is not a VM, but rather a framework for managing VMs--there's a difference.

 # Chapter 2: Using Ansible to Manage Passwords, Users, and Groups
 # Chapter 3: Using Ansible to Configure SSH
 # Chapter 4: Controlling User Commands with sudo